 Back to the future

 A great way to bring new life to an old piece of furniture is to reupholster in a surprising new velvet.
 Consider a modernist gold velvet sofa, giving sleek lines a luxe edge, or a velvet chesterfield sofa with contrasting buttons.
 The best style use of a reinvented vintage velvet sofa is to enhance the beauty of both the velvet and the era of the furniture, achieved by creating a juxtaposition of their inherent qualities.
 Consider which fabrics will most flatter the shape or history of the piece.
 The Zeta fabric from our Cosmos collection on this iconic chair by designer Eileen Grey evokes the decadence of the 1920s, complete with the fashionable tones of the day.
 A crushed velvet corner sofa could lend some a bohemian chic to a previously staid design.
-Even with practical item such as a reinvented as a velvet sofa bed in some an acid toned geometric pattern, you suddenly have a design feature at play.

 Classic with a twist

-Is there a more iconic piece of furniture than a red Velvet Sofa?
+Is there a more iconic piece of furniture than a red velvet sofa?
 A design staple, from 1950s boudoirs to stately homes, the red sofa is both a decadent and brave choice.
 A luxury velvet sofa is often most eye catching when used with a bold plain velvet thanks to the intensity of colour that velvet creates.
 But for something less dominant without losing the statement edge, consider our Omega Prints II in Fez.
 This sumptuous synthetic velvet is hardwearing, but also offers has its own unique values.
 Synthetic velvet can have an extra strong sheen, an inhernet sparkle created by the qualities in the yarn.
 When planning your overall look compare the two velvet finishes to see which suits your project best.
 And don’t be afraid to use plain velvet in a high traffic area.
 Spills can usually be removed with a a soft cloth, and many of our velvets are stain resistant.
 So you’ll be sitting pretty.

 For more ideas on selecting the right velvet for your project read our guide.